 - My inverter keeps shutting off

 Check your battery voltage, as inverters have an auto shut-off feature to protect them from damage when the voltage drops too low.
 The manual that came with your inverter will have this information, as well as a full troubleshooting guide.
+You can find more information about this issue here.

 - My charge controller is in night mode